pdebuyl/euroscipy_document/general_organization.rst

 Main Conference track
 ---------------------

-The main conference track takes place on days 3 and 4 (for 2012, saturday 25th Aug. and sunday 26th Aug.).
+The main conference track takes place on days 3 and 4.
 The capacity of the room should be of more about 250 people.

 It consists of a single track on the two days, each day beginning by a keynote talk.
 Then, there is room for contributed talks and a poster session.
 The talks